Discover our

 Duration :

-1h30 (2*45 min)
+1h30 (2x45 min)

-• Thymio the timid
+Thymio the Timid

-Recommended for hands-on learning.
+Recommended for learning through hands-on experience.

-Teach your robot to react to specific situations!In this activity, you'll learn how to set up the AlphaAI software and its neural network to operate Thymio in a simple environment.
+This activity will teach you how to configure the AlphaAI software and its neural network to make Thymio work in a simple environment.

 Objectives